The Entrance North

 Health outcomes in The Entrance North are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The Entrance North shows below-average health indicators according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat typical but higher than the national average among older cohorts.
+Health indicators suggest below-average outcomes in The Entrance North.
+AreaSearch's assessment shows mortality rates and chronic condition prevalence are somewhat typical but higher than the national average among older cohorts.

 Private health cover is relatively low at approximately 51% of the total population (~824 people), compared to 59.9% across Greater Sydney.
 The most common medical conditions are arthritis (11.0%) and asthma (8.3%).
-63.7% of residents claim to be completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-Health outcomes among the working-age population are typical.
-The area has a higher proportion of seniors aged 65 and over at 27.7% (447 people), compared to 15.4% in Greater Sydney.
+63.7% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Health outcomes among the working-age population are broadly typical.
+The area has 27.9% of residents aged 65 and over (450 people), higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health